JosephLai241/URS/README.md

 # Contributing

-I have decided URS 3.
-0 will be the last major iteration of this project that I will release.
-I believe the current features should satisfy users who need to scrape Reddit.
-However, you can still suggest new features that I can add.
-If there are good suggestions, and a good reason, for a new feature, I will consider adding it.
-You are also more than welcome to create a pull request, adding additional features or simply improving runtime or streamlining existing code yourself.
-If the pull request is approved, I will merge the pull request into the master branch, tag it as a new release, and credit you for contributing to this project.
+I believe the current features should satisfy users who need to scrape Reddit; however, I will continue adding small features as I learn more about computer science.

+You can suggest new features or changes by going to the Issues tab, creating a new issue, and tagging it as an enhancement.
+If there are good suggestions and a good reason for adding a feature, I will consider adding it.

+You are also more than welcome to create a pull request, adding additional features, improving runtime, or streamlining existing code.
+If the pull request is approved, I will merge the pull request into the master branch and credit you for contributing to this project.

 Make sure you follow the contributing guidelines when creating a pull request.
 See the [Contributing](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/CONTRIBUTING.md) document for more information.